 Note: Scroll down for candidate information

-Candidate packets and nomination petitions are available in the office of the Town Clerk at 7501 East Civic Circle beginning on January 2, 2018 for the regularly scheduled Primary Council Election on August 28, 2018.
-Nomination petitions and the other paperwork must be filed with the Town Clerk no later than 5:00 p.m. on May 30, 2018.
+Candidate packets and nomination petitions are available in the office of the Town Clerk at 7501 East Skoog Boulevard beginning on January 6, 2020 for the regularly scheduled Primary Council Election on August 4, 2020.
+Nomination petitions and the other initial paperwork must be filed with the Town Clerk no later than 5:00 p.m. on April 6, 2020.

 Each candidate packet contains the required forms for filing nomination petitions, a Statement of Organization form, Financial Disclosure Statement form and campaign finance forms.
-Call the Town Clerk's Office at 928-759-3028 to schedule an appointment to pick up the Candidate Packet.
+Call the Town Clerk's Office at 928-759-3028 to schedule an appointment to meet with the Town Clerk and pick up the Candidate Packet.

-Offices to be filled: One Mayor seat and Two (2) Council member seats for Four-year terms.
+Offices to be filled: Four (4) Council member seats for Four-year terms.

-Mayor and Council member Petition Signatures: Minimum of 210 & Maximum of 421
+Required Council member Petition Signatures: Minimum of 337 and maximum of 674

 NOTE: See list of candidates at bottom of page.